GiuseppeMaggio11/ThesisManagement-Group13/README.md

 ## Main React Components

 - `SearchProposalComponent` (inside `SearchProposal.jsx`): It's a component that appears in the `/proposals` route.
 Starting from the list of thesis proposals obtained from the server, it builds a filtered list.
 The filter is a string that can be set in a special form on the same page.
 If the filtered list is empty, it shows a message, otherwise it builds a table containing a row for each thesis proposal.
 The table rows are constructed using the `ProposalTableRow` component present in the same file and contain only the basic information of a thesis proposals (title, supervisor and expiration date).
-To access all the data of a specific thesis proposal, the user need to click on its title.
+To access all the data of a specific thesis proposal, the user needs to click on its title.
+If the device screen is very small, the list is replaced by an accordion.
+Each accordion item is buildt using the `ProposalAccordion` component and has the title of a proposal in the header and supervisor and expiration date in the body.

 ## Users Credentials